+The demand for housing that is affordable for all income ranges is omnipresent.
+San Bernardino County need 72,032 more affordable rental homes to meet current demand.
+Therefore, HACSB works diligently on increasing the supply of not only affordable housing, but also housing that's affordable for the local workforce.
 A common misconception about affordable housing programs is that low-income households do not work and/or work minimal hours and rely on government assistance.
 However, the reality is most do work, but their earnings, despite educational and/or professional training levels, do not pay enough.
-The table below outlines income and occupational levels at various income levels:
+The table below outlines various occupations and their hourly rate compared to income needed to afford median asking rent in San Bernardino County: